EnterpriseDB/barman/doc/barman.5.md

 % Month DD, 2016

 # NAME
-barman - backup and recovery manager for PostgreSQL
+barman - Backup and Recovery Manager for PostgreSQL

+# DESCRIPTION

+Barman is an administration tool for disaster recovery of PostgreSQL servers written in Python and maintained by 2ndQuadrant.
+Barman can perform remote backups of multiple servers in business critical environments and helps DBAs during the recovery phase.

 # CONFIGURATION FILE LOCATIONS